MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/accessibility/keyboard.md

 ms.date: 10/15/2018
 ---

-# Keyboard Accessibility in Xamarin.Forms
+# Keyboard Navigation in Xamarin.Forms

-Users who use screen readers, or have mobility issues, can have difficulty using applications that don't provide appropriate keyboard access.
-Xamarin.Forms applications can have an expected tab order specified to improve their usability and accessibility.
-Specifying a tab order for controls enables keyboard navigation, prepares application pages to receive input in a particular order, and permits screen readers to read focusable elements to the user.
+Some users can have difficulty using applications that don't provide appropriate keyboard access.
+Specifying a tab order for controls enables keyboard navigation and prepares application pages to receive input in a particular order.

 By default, the tab order of controls is the same order in which they are listed in XAML, or programmatically added to a child collection.
-This order is the order in which the controls will be read by screen readers, and often this default order is the best order.
+This order is the order in which the controls will be navigated through with a keyboard, and often this default order is the best order.
 However, the default order is not always the same as the expected order, as shown in the following XAML code example:

 ```xaml
 <Grid>